aerogear/aerogear.org/_posts/2015-03-12-aerogear-sync.md

 #### Servers

-Our server is written in [Java](https://github.com/aerogear/aerogear-sync-server) and provides three different wire protocol:
+Our server is written in [Java](https://github.com/aerogear/aerogear-sync-server) and provides three different synchronization algorithms:

 * DiffMatchPatch
 * JsonMergePatch